Menu Management

 4. Adding New Menu Items

 Events may call for themed menus or have specific requests to work around.
 It’s a great opportunity to get creative with your catering food ideas.
+For example, if your restaurant is looking for Olympic marketing ideas, you can offer customers a limited-time only themed catering bundle.

 The most important things to remember in designing your menu are: